FBW32/14-PB-datastructure-array-II-/README.md

 3. Print the length of the array "euroCities".

-4. Remove the last item of the array "euroCities".
+4. Delete the last item of the array "euroCities".

 5. Add "Budapest" to the euroCities array.

-6. Remove the second and third items from the euroCities array.
+6. Delete the second and third items from the euroCities array.

 7. Create another variable named asianCities and assign an array to the variable.
 Clone the array asianCities.